wurmlab/genevalidator/README.md

-## Analysing the JSON output
+## Using the JSON output

-There are numerous methods to analyse the JSON output such as the [streamable JSON command line program](http://trentm.com/json/), or [jq](https://stedolan.github.io/jq/).
-The examples below use jq 1.5 which is bundled with GeneValidator.
+JSON output can be filtered or processed in a variety of ways using standard tools, such as the [streamable JSON command line program](http://trentm.com/json/), or [jq](https://stedolan.github.io/jq/).
+The examples below makes use of jq 1.5 which is bundled with GeneValidator.

-### Filtering the results

 ```bash
 # Requires jq 1.5